zoltanctoth/ceu-cloud-class/cloud_computing.md

 - [Databases](#databases)
 - [Layering and Summary](#layering-and-summary)

+### Introduction
+Cloud computing:
+- “The practice of using a network of remote servers hosted on the Internet to store, manage, and process data, rather than a local server or a personal computer.” - Oxford Dictionary
+- "The practice of storing regularly used computer data on multiple servers that can be accessed through the Internet.” - Webster Dictionary

+**What cloud computing means to people in different roles?**
+- End-user: services available on various platforms anytime, anywhere, as long as an Internet connection is available
+- Application developer: a development platform that can be dynamically configured and easily tested
+- Service provider or infrastructure manager: the ability to dynamically setup hardware and implement services
+  - Increasing available resources during peak times
+  - Releasing resources during slower periods.
+- CFO: economic model for consuming technology in a pay-as-you-go format.
+Allows company to spend limited resources on only what they need and use, expanding as necessary
+- CIO: virtualization model for technology from infrastructure to delivery

 ### What is cloud computing?
 - It may sound complicated and foreign
 - But it’s really just many technologies coming together